 Last Updated on November 30, 2021 by laurenpacek

-This Slow Cooker Oatmeal (made with steel cut oats) is a healthy, filling, make-ahead breakfast for the entire week!
+This Crock Pot Oatmeal (made with steel cut oats) is a healthy, filling, make-ahead breakfast for the entire week!

 I have good intentions.
 I really do.
 Like, every weekday I intend to get up early enough to make myself a healthy breakfast before running out the door.
 Does this always happen?
 Definitely not.

 Meal prepping really helps with this issue.
 I make a big batch of something on Sunday afternoons (like these Make-Ahead Omelet Muffins), portion it out, and then all I have to do is grab something from the fridge on my way out the door.

 This winter, slow cooker oatmeal has been my go-to.
 Mix some ingredients up in the slow cooker, set it, and forget it.
 And you can change up the flavors however you see fit, which helps to prevent breakfast boredom.
 Plus, it's healthy.
 Win-win-win.
 Just heat the oatmeal up in the microwave and you're off and running.